Impact of COVID-19 on Ireland’s Aviation Community

 In circumstances of unambiguous persistent default, lenders have to tackle recovery and enforcement action and the current restrictions make it extremely difficult to repossess assets.
 Even where it is possible, due to voluntary surrender or settlement terms, receivers and other officers can’t remarket aircraft.
 All participants benefit from timely engagement to obtain advice on restructuring, scheme of arrangements, and local law protections available for creditor or debtor.
 Early engagement with legal advisers may assist and benefit participants in understanding options and solutions available and not just the worst case scenario.

 We are now on the cusp of resumption of regular air travel even though the future remains uncertain.
-Since restrictions were introduced in Ireland over eight weeks ago, Cityjet has been placed into examinership.
-For other business now experiencing financial challenges, it would be prudent to seek advice to understand options available and to begin planning for the longer term.
-On the plus side this includes exploring possibilities of potential sale of business or a business unit or assets, or mergers, consolidation and being ‘sale ready’.
+For businesses now experiencing financial challenges, it would be prudent to seek advice to understand options available and to begin planning for the longer term.
+On the plus side this includes exploring possibilities of potential sale of business or a business unit or assets, mergers, consolidation and being ‘sale ready’.
 For others in severe financial distress, advice is available to cover needs related to wholesale restructuring of operating business.
 This will involve board of directors and management team taking advise on all available contractual and legal remedies, protections and consequences.

 Aviation is vital to Ireland as a business sector and as part of our core transport infrastructure.
 This crisis will eventually pass, the industry may be reshaped and altered by it and there will likely be some changes to the actors and participants.
 We benefit from the strength of community within the aviation industry and the connectivity between airline, leasing and financing businesses and the legal and advisory community.